2016rshah/blog/posts/12-books-12-months-2023.md

 A Visit from the Goon Squad by Jennifer Egan (October) I Do Everything I'm Told by Megan Fernandes (October Bonus Round!)
 The Secret History by Donna Tartt (October Bonus Round!)
+Fall of the House of Usher collection by Edgar Allan Poe (October Bonus Round!)
+Hostile Homelands by Azad Essa (November)
+Body Work by Melissa Febos (December)
+Don't Call Us Dead by Danez Smith (December Bonus Round!)
+Interior Chinatown by Charles Yu (December Bonus Round!)
+The Taming of the Shrew by William Shakespeare (December Bonus Round!)
 ```

 See also: